GleydsonHudson/TO-DO-List/README.md

 # To-do-List
-A simple web page of a To-do List
+A simple web page of a To-do List.